gofr-dev/gofr/docs/advanced-guide/grpc/page.md

 ## Creating protocol buffers
 For a detailed guide, please take a look at the {% new-tab-link title="Tutorial" href="https://grpc.io/docs/languages/go/basics/" /%} at official gRPC docs.

-We need to create a `customer.proto` file to define our service and the rpc methods that the service provides.
+We need to create a `customer.proto` file to define our service and the RPC methods that the service provides.
 ```protobuf
 // Indicates the protocol buffer version that is being used
 syntax = "proto3";